Waterford City (UK Parliament constituency): MPs 1885–1918

+Elections

 The single-member elections in this constituency took place using the first past the post electoral system.
 Multi-member elections used the plurality-at-large voting system.

 Elections in the 1830s

 Wyse was appointed as a Commissioner of the Treasury, requiring a by-election.

 Elections in the 1840s

 On petition, Christmas and Reade were unseated and Wyse and Barron were declared elected on 13 June 1842.

 O'Connell resigned by accepting the office of Steward of the Chiltern Hundreds, causing a by-election.

 Elections in the 1850s

 Elections in the 1860s

 Blake resigned after he was appointed inspector of Irish fisheries, causing a by-election.

 Elections in the 1870s

 Barron was unseated on petition, causing a by-election.

 Elections in the 1880s

 Elections in the 1890s

 Power died, causing a by-election.